ThaMacroMan/ada-wants/README.md

 ## what it does

-goal: to get actual signal from the Cardano community.
+goal: see what the community actually wants

 - post a want: 1 ada
 - agree with a want: 1 ada
 - comment on a want: 1 ada
 - read everything back from chain
-- no database

 ## treasury

 all ada goes straight to one public treasury address.

-ada will be spent how the community wants.
+ada will be spent how the community wants

-preprod:

-`addr_test1vrc4ah0pekn2mncax5zq9eg5ehe47nssq6p72pqm8z6xclqyrrsp9`

 mainnet: